Exception Handling in SQL Server with Examples

-The problem in the above execution is even if the error occurred in the program, it still showing the result so there are chances of users being confused.
+So, the problem with the above execution is that even if an error occurred in the program, it still showing the result so there are chances of users being confused.

 What is Exception handling in SQL Server?

-We handle errors of a program both in a programming language as well as databases also whereas handling errors in a programming language needs stopping the abnormal termination and allowing the statements which are not related with the error to execute but handling an error in SQL Server means stopping the execution of the statements which are related to the error.
+We handle errors both in programming languages as well as in databases.
+Handling errors in a programming language means stopping the abnormal termination of the program and allowing the statements which are not related to the error to execute but handling an error in SQL Server means stopping the execution of the statements which are related to the error.

-Let’s alter the same stored procedure to use the Exception handling in SQL Server as shown below.
+Let’s alter the same stored procedure that we created in the previous example as shown below to use the Raiseerror System Function to handling the exception in SQL Server.

-Let’s execute the procedure by passing the second value as zero.
+Let’s execute the procedure by giving the second value as zero as shown below.

 EXEC spDivideTwoNumber 100, 0